prmr/SoftwareDesign/README.md

 ## Contributing to this Repository

 I welcome corrections and suggestions.
 If you spot errors in the material please check the [issue list](https://github.com/prmr/SoftwareDesign/issues) and open a new one as appropriate.
-Constructive feedback is acknowledge [below](#acknowledgment).
+Constructive feedback is acknowledged [below](#acknowledgment).
 Please note that I do not accept pull requests on this repo.

 ## Module 0 - Preparation